rangertaha/messaging-patterns/README.rst

 Exchange
 ________

-The producer doesn’t send messages directly to a queue; instead, it sends them to an exchange.
+The producer doesn't send messages directly to a queue; instead, it sends them to an exchange.
 The exchange receives messages from producers and decides how to route them—either by delivering them to one or more queues or by discarding them.
 This routing behavior depends on the type of exchange.
 Here are the available exchange types:

 The rules, known as the exchange types are:
 **direct**, **topic**, **headers** and **fanout**.